elfhosted/elfhosted.com/docs/how-to/migrate-datacenters.md

 We're expanding to other regions, and this guide will show you how to migrate your ElfHosted services between regions.

-!!! warning "elfhosted.cc is in BETA"

-    The elfhosted.cc datacenter is considered “beta”.
-It’s been thoroughly tested by a small subset of users, who are currently using it without issue, but it’s possible that further issues will manifest with greater load.

-    If you’re tolerant of a little downtime, and wanting to join in the fun on the “cutting edge”, then proceed, but come with a realistic expectation of availability and downtime.
-If in doubt, see the related [Discord thread](https://discord.com/channels/396055506072109067/1269247618983268382).

 ## What you need to know

 1. Our hosting costs vary per-region.
 In order to maintain pricing parity across regions, resources may differ per-region (*for example, the US cluster has lower CPU limits but higher bandwith allocations*)